-One thing that was a bit of a pain in the ass was that my day counterparts were not overly aggressive in entering the orders from the doctors, so I always came onto my shift with the vast majority of the charts still sitting on my rack at the nurses station with unfinished orders.
-I only was able to survive because I was organized and soon developed a system that allowed me to plow right through my orders.
-I basically did everything at once from order entry to stuffing and chart checking.
-When I put the chart back in its appropriate slot, I was essentially done with that chart for the night because most of the orders were put in by 10PM, anyways.
+One thing that was a bit of a pain in the ass was that my day counterparts were not overly aggressive in entering the orders from the doctors, so I always came onto my shift with the vast majority of the charts still sitting on my rack at the nurses’ station with unfinished orders.
+I was only able to survive because I was organized and soon developed a system that allowed me to plow right through my orders.
+I did everything at once, from order entry to stuffing and chart checking.
+When I put the chart back in its appropriate slot, I was essentially done with that chart for the night because most of the orders were put in by 10 PM, anyway.
 Since I was efficient, I was able to spend some time helping my newer nurses.
-Thanks in no small part to me, our retention of nurses started improving and our skill levels also improved on the floor.
+Thanks in no small part to me, our retention of nurses started improving, and the skill level of our staff also improved on the floor.

 To wrap up this chapter, I will cover a few doctors that I knew and became newsworthy.
 I will start with the most famous one and that is Dr. Conrad Murry.